da-luce/ece4760_final_project/webpage/index.md

 Extraction of ToF sensor measurements on the VL53L4CX was achieved by adapting Arduino libraries for the sensor.
 These libraries allowed for distance and signal strength measurements.
 Originally, an attempt was made to adapt the relevant functions of the libraries to make them compatible with the RP2040---ideally, only the I2C Read and Write functions would have had to be modified to ensure compatibility of all other functions with the Pico.
 After further analysis of the library, it was determined that the call-stack of the relevant Arduino functions for the *PicoScope* project was too complex.
 A better solution included the integration of an Arduino Due into the hardware setup.
 Measurements from the ToF sensor were ultimately extracted directly by the Arduino Due and transported to the RP2040 via UART communication protocol.

-These two software components formed a strong software foundation for *PicoScope* Project.
+These two software components made up the primary software components for *PicoScope* Project.
 The pin-out diagram of the sensor below illustrates the hardware interface (SCL and SDA) of the ToF sensor that allows for I2C communication with the Arduino Due [@charbon_spad]:

 ![Time-of-Flight (ToF) Sensor](tof_sensor.png)

-Additionally, the mechanical structure of PicoScope was constructed to achieve accurate and stable measurements.
+Additionally, the mechanical structure of PicoScope facilitated accurate and stable measurements.
 A coupler was connected to a stepper motor, and an 8mm shaft connected the coupler to a mount for the ToF sensor---this structure rotated the ToF sensor to complete 2-D scans of the surrounding terrain.
-A lego structure housed the stepper motor system providing extra stability.
+A lego structure housed the stepper motor system providing extra stability to the system.

-Moreover, an optical interrupter was integrated into the mechanical design to act as a reference point for the sensor's angle.
+Moreover, an optical interrupter was utilized in the mechanical design as a reference point for the sensor's angle.
 The angles of all distance and signal rate measurements were reported relative to this reference point.
 Below are images of the mechanical assembly:

 ![Top-down view of optical interrupter](mech1.jpeg)